timescale/docs/use-timescale/data-tiering/tour-data-tiering.md

 SELECT create_hypertable('metrics', 'ts');
 ```

-Once you insert data into the tables, you can then tier some of the hypertable’s data to the object storage tier.
+Once you insert data into the tables, you can then tier some of the hypertable's data to the object storage tier.
 A simple query against the informational view illustrates which chunks are tiered to the object storage tier.

 ```